MichaelSodeke/MichaelSodeke/README.md

 ## ABOUT ME
 My name is Michael Sodeke.
-I am a mathematics major specializing in *Computational Mathematics*, graduating in 2022.
+I am a Mathematics major specializing in *Computational Mathematics*, graduating in 2022.
 My interests are in *Computer Science* and *Investment Banking*, and my future goal is to work as a *Quant Developer*.

 In 2020 I paid for and enrolled in Andrew Ng’s **Stanford** *Machine Learning Certification program*, where